|2 servings||calories per servings 550||protein serving 15 g||carbs per serving 79 g||total fat per serving 22 g|

 Anyone else a fan of alliteration?
-In addition to fun stylistic literary play, butter beans and barley combine to make a protein-packed grain bowl that’s ready to enjoy in less than half an hour.
-It’s jazzed up with summer tomatoes and crunchy pumpkin seeds, as well as pea greens, cilantro and green onion for an extra fun kick, making this dish just as tasty as it is filling.
+In addition to fun, stylistic literary play, butter beans and barley team up to make a protein-packed grain bowl that’s ready to enjoy in less than half an hour.
+It’s jazzed up with summer tomatoes and crunchy pumpkin seeds, as well as pea greens, cilantro and green onion for an extra fun kick, making this dish as tasty as it is filling.

 |Nutrition Facts||/ Per Serving|